Blocker226/ESP32-Discord-WakeOnCommand/README.md

 ### Commands
 - `/ping` - Checks for responsiveness.
 The bot will reply with "Uplink online."
 - `/wake` - Sends a WOL packet to the target MAC address specified in `privateconfig.h`.
-This only works for the user id specified in the file, and access will be denied for anyone else attempting to use the command.
+This only works for the user ids specified in the file, and access will be denied for anyone else attempting to use the command.

 ### LED Status Colours
 | Colour | Status                                                      |